Kahsolt/Universal-Confusable-Perturbations/README.md

 #### troubleshoot

 Q: It seems that loss is very high, and not decrease.
-A: Don't worry, because Cross-Entropy Loss on a uniform distribution is naturally high, theorical lower bound for a uniform distribution lengthed `1000` like ImageNet is the constant `6.9078`, hence loss `~= 7.1` is ok.
+A: Don't worry, because Cross-Entropy Loss on a uniform distribution is naturally high, theoritical lower bound for a uniform distribution lengthed `1000` like ImageNet is the constant `6.9078`.
+Empirically, `attack.py` giving loss `~= 7.2` is good, while  `attack_multi.py` would give loss `~= 12.6`.
+To cheat all models is really mission impossible... :(

 #### references